 Additionally, users can also download Lolli on their mobile phones.
 It is compatible with Android and iOS devices.

 Fold is another service that allows users to earn Bitcoin for their online purchases.
 It is a mobile app available on Android and iOS.
-It is quite like Lolli, but it has even more incentives for its users.
+It is quite like Lolli but has even more incentives for its users.

-Firstly, Fold’s app allows users to earn 20% of bitcoin back on every purchase at popular retailers.
-Furthermore, buying gift cards from the Fold Store also rewards users with Bitcoin.
+Firstly, Fold’s app allows users to earn 20% of bitcoin on every purchase at popular retailers.
+Furthermore, buying gift cards from the Fold Store rewards users with Bitcoin.